mdbenito/fenics-hermite/README.md

 ## To do ##

-* Fix the problems with the scale of the solutions depending on the number of cells in the mesh.
-This is most surely an issue with the quadrature code not properly scaling the derivatives or something like that.
 * Finish implementing Dirichlet boundary conditions: Check the effect that meddling with the stiffness matrix has over the solution of the system. **In particular check that symmetry is not broken, cf §6.3 of